AbleLight: Programs

-As of 2023, AbleLight supports individuals through hundreds of programs across 11 states including California, Colorado, Illinois, Kansas, Michigan, Minnesota, Missouri, New Jersey, Oregon, Wisconsin, and Washington.
-Most people served by AbleLight receive residential supports in group homes and apartments.
-AbleLight also provides vocational training either on its own or by contracting with other local providers.
+As of 2026, AbleLight supports individuals through hundreds of programs across 11 states including California, Colorado, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Oregon, Washington, and Wisconsin.
+Programs vary by region.
+Most people served by AbleLight receive residential supports through group homes, shared living arrangements, and supported living.
+AbleLight also offers adult day program services in Colorado and Kansas, providing people with intellectual and developmental disabilities opportunities for community engagement, social connection, and personal development.

 Employment supports

-AbleLight assists people with intellectual and developmental disabilities find career opportunities in Wisconsin, Oregon, and Colorado.
+AbleLight assists people with intellectual and developmental disabilities find career opportunities in California and Colorado.
 Employment staff evaluate individuals and help them navigate the hiring process.
 AbleLight also works with employers who are looking for staff.
+AbleLight also employs people with developmental disabilities at each of its 12 thrift shops across the midwest.

 AbleLight College

-The AbleLight College of Applied Learning is a two-year post-secondary certificate program where students with intellectual and developmental disabilities can participate in college education.
-Students enrolled in AbleLight College live in integrated residence halls on the Concordia University Wisconsin campus in Mequon.
+AbleLight previously operated the AbleLight College of Applied Learning, a two-year post-secondary certificate program where students with intellectual and developmental disabilities can participate in college education.
+Students enrolled in AbleLight College lived in integrated residence halls on the Concordia University Wisconsin campus in Mequon.
+The program was assumed by Concordia University in 2024 under the name Hesed.

 Camp Matz

 Bethesda previously operated Camp Matz, a fully accessible camp for people with disabilities, staffed by volunteers from the Lutheran Church–Missouri Synod’s Servant Event program.
 The camp was home to the only fully wheelchair accessible treehouse in the Midwest.
+Camp operations were discontinued prior to the organization’s name change to AbleLight.